OliverAust/Tib-Cort-Seg/README.md

 # Citation

-If you decide to use the model for your research, please cite as:
+If you decide to use the model for your research, please cite our paper!
+You can find the paper under:

-TBA
+Aust, Oliver, et al. "Tibia Cortical Bone Segmentation in Micro-CT and X-ray Microscopy Data Using a Single Neural Network."
+Bildverarbeitung für die Medizin 2022.
+Springer Vieweg, Wiesbaden, 2022.
+333-338.

+Thank you!